 The Clincher: The hearty garnishes.
 Top a generous bowlful of this creamy soup with a scoop of brown rice, a handful of raw chickpeas, and slices of ripe avocado.

-The Pro Tip: "If you don't have a food processor, you could certainly mince the mushrooms by hand, milling them back and forth on the board with a chef's knife," says Laura of The First Mess.
+The Pro Tip: "If you don't have a food processor, you could certainly mince the mushrooms by hand, milling them back and forth on the board with a chef's knife," says Laura.
 "If you're wondering whether this recipe is worth dragging the food processor out for, it is.
-The finest chopping done in five seconds."
+The finest chopping is done in five seconds."

 The Clincher: The spicy buffalo sauce.
 The store-bought buffalo-style sauce gets an extra dose of flavor with the addition of fire-roasted tomatoes, garlic, paprika, and miso.